Integrate the SDK

 -dontwarn com.cicada.**

-Enabling logging helps you quickly locate and troubleshoot issues.
-It also provides data for performance optimization and user experience improvements.
-You can decide whether to enable logging based on your business scenarios.
-To obtain logs, see Obtain SDK logs.
+Enabling logs helps you quickly locate and troubleshoot issues.
+Logs also provide data for performance optimization and user experience improvements.
+For information about how to obtain logs, see Obtain SDK logs.

 Logger.getInstance(context).enableConsoleLog(true);

 // Set the log level.
 The default level is AF_LOG_LEVEL_INFO.
-To troubleshoot issues, you can set the level to AF_LOG_LEVEL_TRACE.
+To troubleshoot issues, you can set it to AF_LOG_LEVEL_TRACE.

 Logger.getInstance(context).setLogLevel(Logger.LogLevel.AF_LOG_LEVEL_INFO);